topcoder-platform/ide-ext-vscode/README.md

 - You can also see the current time (as used by the Topcoder platform, for example in Online Review) status bar
 - Finally you can switch between the topcoder production and development instances
 - Start secure session

+## Status
+- When your secure session is active you will see "Secure Session: Active" in the bottom right corner.

 ## Other Settings

 You can: